methodnow/flash_gordon/README.md

 ```

 ### Specifying a Flash zone
-You can specify a zone in the method, right now zones are hardcoded to the follow.
+You can specify a zone in append method.
+The default zones are similar to bootstrap alerts classes, which are :warning, :success, :info, :danger.
+The rails default :error is included by default also.
-This is purely for bootstrap elements to render the correct colored alert div's

 ```ruby
   # Available Zones are :warning, :alert, :log, :success, :info, :error, :danger
   FlashGordon::Flash.append("Success Message", :success)